janegilring/janegilring.github.io/_posts/2022-08-01-red-hat-openshift.markdown

 The trick suggested in the course is to temporarily access some of these missing commands by mounting the host binaries folders, such as /bin, /sbin, and /lib, as volumes inside the container:

 `podman run -it -v /bin:/bin image /bin/bash`

+## Summary

+Having seen and experienced the additional value Red Hat brings to the table on top of vanilla Kubernetes has been very interesting, such as learning about the Source-to-Image (S2I) feature.

+Especially for those already in the Red Hat ecosystem - it should be a no-brainer on which container platform to choose.

+For others, your mileage may vary as always - everyone has different needs and requirements.
+Regardless, I will for sure bring this alternative to the table in my container workshops.

 ## Useful resources